RakhithJK/Mailu-Mailu-wiki/Before-creating-a-pull-request.md

 Update translations
 ===================

-Freeposte.io uses Babel for internationalization and localization.
+Mailu uses Babel for internationalization and localization.
 Before any of your work is merged, you must make sure that your strings are internationalized using Babel.